Amy Townsend-Small

-Amy Townsend-Small is the director of the Environmental Studies Program as well as an associate professor in the Department of Geology and Geography at the University of Cincinnati.
+Amy Townsend-Small is the director of the Environmental Studies Program as well as a professor in the Department of Geology and Geography at the University of Cincinnati.

 Early life and education

 Townsend-Small was born in Seattle, Washington.
 She grew up in Holliston, Massachusetts, and graduated from Holliston High School.
 While attending Skidmore College in 1997, Townsend-Small spent a semester at the Marine Biological Laboratory in Woods Hole, Massachusetts as part of the Semester in Environmental Science program.
 During this semester she produced a research project investigating the use of nitrogen stable isotopes as tracers of wastewater inputs to groundwater, and has continued to work with isotopes and marine environments since.

 In 1998, Townsend-Small graduated magna cum laude from Skidmore College, receiving a bachelor's degree in both English literature and environmental biology.
 She received a PhD in marine science from the University of Texas at Austin in 2006, where she had done dissertation research investigating carbon cycling and its relationship with climate in the Amazon River headwaters of Peru.